 Dyes and artificial colors are added to cat foods to appeal to pet owners, not pets.
 They serve no purpose other than visual appeal and have even been linked to food sensitivities and health problems in cats.
 (For example, iron oxide, which adds a red “meat-like” color can be a skin irritant.)
 A quality grain-free cat food that’s rich in real protein shouldn’t need extra artificial flavors.
 In that same vein, watch out for grain-free cat foods that are high in sodium or phosphorus, both of which can lead to health problems when consumed in high levels.

 Keep an eye out for byproducts and fillers in this price range as well as artificial colors, dyes, and preservatives.
-Most value grain-free cat foods contain protein from multiple sources, and some are high in fat content.
+Most of these grain-free cat foods contain protein from multiple sources, and some are high in fat content.

 For $.14 to $.17 per ounce (about $22 to $28 for a 10-pound bag), you’ll find mid-range grain-free cat foods.
 These middle-of-the-road options include more single-source choices and flavors and should be free of by-products, fillers, and artificial colors.
 You can find high-protein, low-carbohydrate choices in this tier for cats who need to lose weight or have diabetes.
 A select few wet grain-free cat foods can be found in this tier, but most of the options are dry.